-If you work in Customer Success, Pulse 2017 was one not to miss.
-This three-day conference used Slido to better communicate with their huge 4000-strong audience.
+If you work in Customer Success, Pulse 2017 was a conference not to miss.
+This three-day event used Slido to better communicate with their huge 4000-strong audience.

 There were more than 250 exceptional sessions but the one that stood out for us focused on the Gainsight Maturity Model.
 A session that talks about Assessing the Maturity of Customer-Facing Operation, may sound dry and full of theory, but it turned out to be incredibly engaging.